cckssr/NextLaBIS/docs/coding-standards.md

 - Include JSDoc/TSDoc for complex functions or hooks.

 By adhering to these standards, we ensure the codebase remains maintainable as the project grows.

+## OpenBIS Specific Guidelines

+- Follow openBIS data models and naming conventions where applicable.
+  - Consistently use only the terms "Object", "Collection", "Space", "Dataset".
+Avoid old terminology like "Sample", "Experiment", "Project".